sachieko/lo5r-app/README.md

     3. Detailed information is included (School information is a to do at a later date)
     4. Allow users to quickly navigate between questions ✅
   * Site has rule pages ✅
-    1. Rules can be viewed in a list
+    1. Rules can be viewed in a list ✅
-    2. Clicking a rule allows users to view it without hiding list
+    2. Clicking a rule allows users to view it without hiding list ✅
-  * Convert app to Typescript (Front end only) ✅
+  * Built with Typescript (Support for both Front and Backend) ✅
   * Site can search for resources using the search bar
     1. API returns the correct resources based on the search ✅
     2. The site displays them appropriately in a dropdown view ✅
     3. Ensure consistency with mobile views ✅